GazzaJ/CI-MS3-W3Recipes/README.md

 ##### **Imagery**
 I was originally planning on using world map as the primary landing page image but decided against as this would have been confusing.
 I opted to go with a food montage which was an image I purchased from iStock
+>**_I chose this image for the range of food types and the vibrant colour combining some of the greens browns and oranges I was looking to incorporate into the app.

-The second image was sourced on the internet
+The second image was sourced on the internet while searching for images for a Kebab recipe.
+It's just a great image which I liked and was keen to incorporate into the app.

 Last but certainly not the least was my desire to have a subtle food related background behind the interactive elements.
 I found a really cool version designed and distributed by freepik.
 The original version would have been too distracting so I opted to adjust the contrast and colours to fade the image.
 I also added my logo into the circular gap in the center.
 >**_I selected this particular image because it had a range of food types; each one is a decent size and they are not too densely packed._**